ZeusYang/Aurora/README.md

    or using cmake-gui is ok.

-Please make sure that clone the reposity with `--recursive-submodules` option.
+Please make sure that clone the reposity with `--recurse-submodules` option.
 If you foget to run `git clone` with it, just type the command `git submodule update --init --recursive`.